Mills County, Texas: Geography and Natural Features

-The Colorado River marks the county's distinctive southwestern border and creates three fertile farming valleys: Big Valley, Jones Valley, and Hanna Valley.
-The Pecan Bayou enters the western part of the county from Brown County then flows east and south towards the Colorado River; Blanket and Brown creeks unite into the Pecan Bayou along the way.
-From west to east, the following streams drain into the Colorado River: Comanche Creek, Buffalo Creek, Rough Creek, King Creek, Pecan Bayou, Prescott Creek, Bull Creek, Nabors Creek, and Shaw Creek.
-North and South Bennett Creeks and Simms Creek, all in th eastern part of the county, drain into the Lampasas River.
+The Brazos and Colorado river basins bifurcate the county.
+Major surface water features include the Colorado River, the Colorado-Brazos basin divide, the Pecan Bayou-Colorado confluence, Lake Merritt, and the headwaters of the Cowhouse Creek, Lampasas River, Bennet Creek, and Simms Creek.
+The county's major aquifer is the Trinity, but others include the Hickory and the Ellenberger-San Saba (southern Mills County) and the Cross Timbers (western Mills County).
+The Colorado River marks the county's distinctive southwestern border and creates these fertile farming valleys: Big Valley, Jones Valley, and Hanna Valley.
+The Pecan Bayou enters the western part of the county from Brown County, then flows east and south towards the Colorado River; Blanket and Brown Creeks unite into the Pecan Bayou along the way.
+From west to east, these streams drain into the Colorado River: Comanche Creek, Buffalo Creek, Rough Creek, King Creek, Pecan Bayou, Prescott Creek, Bull Creek, Nabors Creek, and Shaw Creek.
+North and South Bennett Creeks and Simms Creek, all in the eastern part of the county, drain into the Lampasas River.
 The northern parts of the county have Mountain Creek, Cowhouse Creek, and Washboard Creek that eventually drain into the Brazos River.

+The county's topography features low, broken hills.
 The Cowhouse Mountains, which are part of an extensive range of hills located in the Lampasas Cut Plain, cross the county from the southeast to the northwest.
-One part of the Cowhouse range enters the county north of Star and leaves the county north of Priddy; another part of Cowhouse enters the county near Moline before taking a northwesterly exit into Comanche County.
-San Saba Peak, at a height of 1,712 feet, is a prominent mountain in the county and was named in 1732 by Don Juan Antonio Bustillo y Cevallos, Spanish Governor of Texas.
+One part of the Cowhouse Range enters the county north of Star and leaves the county north of Priddy; another part of Cowhouse enters the county near Moline before taking a northwesterly exit into Comanche County.
+San Saba Peak, at a height of 1,712 feet, a prominent mountain in the county, was named in 1732 by Don Juan Antonio Bustillo y Cevallos, the Spanish governor of Texas.